-Additionally, in Community Edition, the metadata logger server(s) also frequently receive updates to the metadata structure and write these to their file systems.
+Additionally, in MooseFS (non-Pro), the Metadata logger server(s) also frequently receive updates to the metadata structure and write these to their file systems.

 In Pro version metaloggers are optional, because master followers are keeping synchronised with leader master.
 They're also saving metadata to the hard disk.